Amicable Aid: Perturbing Images to Improve Classification Performance: Conclusion

-This paper presents the first study for the amicable aid, and opens new research directions for which much work needs to be performed in the future.
-(1) We presented one way to generate amicable perturbations, i.e., gradient-based off-manifold perturbations, but we believe that there are several other ways, e.g., on-manifold perturbations \cite{shamsabadi20colorfool,zhao20towards}, weight perturbations \cite{bai21targeted}, etc. (2) We showed that strong amicable perturbations are not easily transferable across models, but it could be possible to improve their transferability, e.g., in a similar way to the approaches for improving transferability of adversarial attacks \cite{wu21improving,wang21enhancing}.
-(3) This paper focused on fundamental characteristics of the amicable aid with selected models and aid generation methods, but it will be desirable to perform large-scale benchmarking studies with more diverse models, datasets, and generation methods \cite{dong20benchmarking}.
-(4) Existence of adversarial perturbations have been shown for diverse tasks other than image classification \cite{xie17adversarial,choi19evaluating}, and we believe that the same will apply to the amicable aid.
-(5) Actual implementation of the mentioned potential applications would be useful to demonstrate the practical value of the amicable aid beyond understanding of the working mechanisms of neural networks.
+This paper presented the first study on the amicable aid, and opens new research directions for which much work needs to be performed in the future.
+(1) We presented one way to generate amicable perturbations, i.e., gradient-based off-manifold perturbations, but we expect that there are several other ways, e.g., on-manifold perturbations \cite{shamsabadi20colorfool,zhao20towards}, weight perturbations \cite{bai21targeted}, etc. (2) This paper focused on fundamental characteristics of the amicable aid with selected models and aid generation methods, but it will be desirable to perform large-scale benchmarking studies with more diverse models, datasets, and generation methods \cite{dong20benchmarking}.